Earn Your Bachelor of Engineering with an Emphasis in Robotics Degree at GCU

 In addition, all robotics students are required to complete the Capstone Project I and II.
 Students apply real-world research, develop a project proposal, conduct a feasibility study and work with a mentor to perfect their projects.

-Expand Your Opportunities in Robotics Engineering with a Bachelor of Science Degree
+Expand Your Opportunities with a Bachelor's Degree Focused in Robotics Engineering

-This Bachelor of Science in Engineering with an Emphasis in Robotics degree effectively prepares graduates to pursue meaningful work across a diverse range of industries.
+As a Bachelor's of Engineering program, this emphasis in robotics degree effectively prepares graduates to pursue meaningful work across a diverse range of industries.
 From biotechnology to nuclear engineering to manufacturing, engineers with a specialization in robotics are driving innovation.
 Some specific jobs that may be related to this degree include:

 - The design of robotic artificial limbs